 Selling sex is legal in Norway, but buying is not.
 Below, you can read a summary of Norwegian law on prostitution and other related legislation.
+If you cannot find the answers you are looking for here, please contact us.

 It is illegal for Norwegian nationals / permanent residents to buy sexual services both in Norway and abroad.
 Buying sexual services is punishable by fines and prison for up to 1 year.